-- Degree and ease of access to services and the quality of services provided; - Style utilized by WSCB to provide services and communicate with stakeholders; - Fairness in the decisions made relative to compensation, assessments and prevention; - Cost of services, as well as how resources are allocated; - Degree to which the organization consults with and listens to the views of stakeholders; and - Speed and timeliness of response to concerns and issues of stakeholders.
+- degree and ease of access to services and the quality of services provided; - style utilized by the board to provide services and communicate with stakeholders; - fairness in the decisions made relative to compensation, assessments and prevention; - cost of services, as well as how resources are allocated; - degree to which the organization consults with and listens to the views of stakeholders; and - speed and timeliness of response to concerns and issues of stakeholders.

-It is the responsibility of the Board of Directors to identify WSCB key stakeholders and determine the values specific to each of these groups of stakeholders.
+It is the responsibility of the Board of Directors to identify key stakeholders and determine the values specific to each of these groups of stakeholders.
 The Directors must then determine if these needs can be met and value can be demonstrated.

 The second key responsibility of the Board of Directors is to develop the values of the organization in the strategic planning process.
-These values represent the ethics which will characterize the way in which WSCB does business.
+These values represent the ethics which will characterize the way in which the board does business.
 These values will be developed from the understanding the Directors have regarding its stakeholders' views and perceptions of value.

 It is not sufficient to simply identify values.
 The Board of Directors must monitor the respect for these values as it does business.
-This implies a process of monitoring stakeholder feedback and issues, as well as a more formal review of whether or not WSCB values are being respected by all parties in the organization.
+This implies a process of monitoring stakeholder feedback and issues, as well as a more formal review of whether or not board values are being respected by all parties in the organization.

-- The Strategic Planning Process
+- the Strategic Planning Process

-- Stakeholder and Internal Consultations
+- stakeholder and Internal Consultations

-- Annual Board of Directors' Values and Strategic Plan Review
+- annual Board of Directors' Values and Strategic Plan Review